 - 1. The minimum enclosure and shelter requirements specified in subsection 2 to 7 inclusive, shall be adhered to before a feline may be kept pursuant to a permit issued under the provisions of section 55.660. - 2.
-Enclosures for small size felines, 65 pounds and under, such as margays, servals and ocelots, shall be not less than 10 feet by 10 feet by 6 feet (600 cubic feet) for two or less of such felines.
+Enclosures for small size felines, such as margays, servals and ocelots, shall be not less than 10 feet by 10 feet by 6 feet (600 cubic feet) for two or less of such felines.
 The size of the enclosure shall be increased by 6 to at least 20 feet by 610 feet by 6 feet (2161,200 cubic feet) for each additional small size feline. - 3.
-Enclosures for large size felines, over 65 pounds, such as cougars, leopards and jaguars, shall be not less than 10 feet by 20 feet by 8 feet (1,600 cubic feet) for one of such felines.
+Enclosures for large size felines, such as cougars, leopards and jaguars, shall be not less than 10 feet by 20 feet by 8 feet (1,600 cubic feet) for one of such felines.
 The size of the enclosure shall be increased to at least 20 feet by 20 feet by 8 feet (3,200 cubic feet) when there is more than one but less than four of such felines.
-The size of the enclosure for four or more of such felines shall be established by the animal control board regional animal services on a case-by-case basis. - 4.
+The size of the enclosure for four or more of such felines shall be established by-the animal control board regional animal services on a case-by-case basis. - 4.
 Enclosures for lions shall be not less than 15 feet by 20 feet by 8 feet (2,400 cubic feet) for each lion.-No more than one lion may be housed in each enclosure.
 When more than one lion is kept, each additional enclosure may adjoin the primary enclosure. - 5.
 Enclosures for tigers shall be not less than 15 feet by 20 feet by 10 feet (3,000 cubic feet) for each tiger.
 No more than one tiger may be housed in each enclosure.
-When more than one tiger is kept, each additional enclosure may adjoin the primary enclosure.

-- 6. Enclosures for small size felines shall be constructed of not less than 11 gauge chain link or heavy wrapped wire.
-Enclosures for large size all felines shall be constructed of not less than 9 gauge chain link or comparable material approved by regional animal services.
+When more than one tiger is kept, each additional enclosure may adjoin the primary enclosure. - 6.
+Enclosures for small size felines shall be constructed of not less than 11 gauge chain link or heavy wrapped wire.
+Enclosures for large size all felines shall be constructed of not less than 9 gauge chain link.
 The floor of all enclosures for felines shall consist of concrete or wood.
 Gravel or dirt flooring may be used if the enclosure is properly secured against escape by such felines through digging.
-All enclosures must have a secure top, or meet height and cantilever United States Department of Agriculture (USDA) guidelines. - 7.
+All enclosures must have a secure top. - 7.
 All felines shall have access at all times to an area sheltered from adverse climatic conditions. - 8.
 The enclosure requirements for felines set forth in subsections 2 to 7, inclusive, may be waived by the animal control board if it finds that the size and disposition of the feline are such that the feline poses no danger to public health and safety. - SECTION 8.
 Section 55.700 of the Washoe County Code is hereby amended as follows: